 2010-11: Miles Wood skated for Mass North U17 along with his older brother Tyler Wood in the New England Fall Prep League and skated for the Salem Ice Dogs Empire League junior team.
 In 14 games he scored 4 goals with 5 assists and had 8 penalty minutes.
 He was scoreless in two playoff games for the Ice Dogs.

 2011-12: Woods played 14 junior games for Salem in the Empire League, scoring 8 goals with 1 assist and 28 penalty minutes.
 Wood was invited to USA Hockey’s Select 17 Development Camp in June.

 2012-13: Wood joined his older brother Tyler at Massachusetts’ Nobles and Greenough School.
 Repeating his sophomore year in his first season in the New England Prep School league, he scored 8 goals with 10 assists and 18 penalty minutes in 15 games before suffering a season-ending foot injury.
 He also skated in six games for the Cape Cod Whalers U18 team.
 Wood committed to playing college hockey at Brown in 2014-15.
 Ranked 138th amongst North American skaters in Central Scouting’s final rankings he was select by New Jersey in the fourth round (100th overall) of the 2013 NHL Draft.

-Wood, the son of long-time NHL forward Randy Wood, is a finesse, skilled player with the prototypical size of a strong power forward.
-Arguably the best player in the New England prep school league, his skating is his greatest asset but over the years he has learned how to utilize his body for both offensive and defensive purposes.
+Wood, the son of long-time NHL forward Randy Wood, is a skilled finesse player with the prototypical size of a strong power forward.
+His skating is his greatest asset but over the years he has learned how to utilize his body for both offensive and defensive purposes.
 At the World Juniors Championships, he demonstrated he could be used in a checking role to support better triggermen.
-His playmaking and hockey IQ continues to improve and he should continue to develop as he faces a higher level of competition during his college career.
+His playmaking and hockey IQ continues to improve and he should continue to develop throughout college.